 House of Wonder programmes encourage the sharing of knowledge, ideas, skills, perspectives, intrigues and fascinations about nature across disciplines and cultures.

-In this way we nurture a multi-disciplinary network of individuals interested in learning more about other knowledge areas and sharing their own.
-The impetus for the work has been to find ways to look again at often overlooked or forgotten aspects of our cultural views and perspectives of nature.
-This is so to encourage the capacity to create innovative research, develop the ability to work across disciplines on very complex topics such as climate change, and grow a productive social environment for critically assessing the ideas generated.
+In this way we nurture a multi-disciplinary network of individuals interested in learning more about other knowledge areas and to share our cultural views and perspectives of nature.
+We want to encourage the capacity to create innovative research, develop the ability to work across disciplines on complex topics such as climate change, and grow a productive social environment for critically assessing the ideas generated.

-In addition to the ongoing dinner and dialogues series, we can also offer walks and workshops for the young or inquisitive.
-These are in ongoing development, and all are invited to join for these projects, such as A Walk Through Deep Time.
+In addition to the ongoing dinner and dialogues series, are walks and workshops for the young or inquisitive.
+All are invited to join for the events for these projects, such as A Walk Through Deep Time.

 Where noted, walks and workshop events have been supported through a partnership with Intercreate.org, an arts organisation which works to cross-pollinate creativity across art, science, culture and technology.

-The house itself is a simple, large country house, built in approximately 1915 by Robert Graham Findlay, and has stayed in the Lane/Findlay family, who have been in Miranda for four generations.
-The R. G. Findlay Wildlife Reserve nearby is a part of the family land, and is managed by myself in partnership with the Miranda Naturalist Trust and Shorebird Centre.
+The house itself is a simple, large country house, built in approximately 1915 by Robert Graham Findlay Jnr, and has stayed in the Lane/Findlay family, who have been in Miranda for four generations.
+The nearby Robert Findlay Wildlife Reserve was till recently a part of the family farm.
+It is now owned and managed by the Pūkorokoro Miranda Naturalists’ Trust and Shorebird Centre.